1Dimitrios3/article_rag/README.md

 - **Relevant Article Suggestions:** When using OpenAI as the integrator, receive suggestions for related articles that may enhance your research or discussion.

 The project is split into two parts:
-- A **FastAPI-based backend** that handles PDF processing, training, and chat interactions.
+- A **Flask-based backend** that handles article processing, embedding generation, and chat interactions.
-- A **TanStack Router frontend** that provides the user interface for interacting with the chatbot.
+- A **TanStack Router frontend** that provides the user interface for interacting with the article content.

 ---